The Role of Parents in Preventing Unplanned Pregnancies & STIs: Guiding Teens Toward Safe Choices and Mutual Climax

 Ways to Encourage Open Communication Between Parents & Teens

-Above all, be a friend to your child.
+● Above all, be a friend to your child.
 A friend can talk about anything.
-This removes the barrier to communication about sex.
+This removes the barrier to communication about sex and supports understanding around subjects like mutual climax and responsible intimacy.

 Final Thoughts: